-Student:Agency:
+Student: Agency:

-Field Instructor: Faculty Liaison:
+Field Instructor:Faculty Liaison:

-I, (print subject's name) hereby authorize the School of Social Work to make a sound and/or visual Recording of me with my awareness, in connection with
+(print subject's name) hereby authorize the School of Social g of me with my awareness, in connection with

-(project/course) of the School.
-I understand, that before the Recording and if I so wish, to require that my name and other identifying information and/or any other portion of the Record be erased, and further that, subsequent to this opportunity, no other identifying information will be added to the Record.
-Further, I understand that this Record will not be used for any commercial purposes by the School of Social Work for the teaching of social work.
-Finally, I understand that I am free to impose additional restrictions, and that, upon written request, at any time, I may review the Recording and alter the terms of this consent, if I so choose.
+wish, to require that my name and other erased, and further that, subsequent to t the Record.
+Further, I understand that School of Social Work for the teaching identifying information and/or any other portion of the Recchis opportunity, no other identifying information will be additional this Record will not be used for any commercial purposes of social work.
+Finally, I understand that I am free to in itten request, at any time, I may review the Recording and all ord be ded to by the mpose

 Additional Restrictions:

-Witness not related to client/subject
+Witness not related to client/subject Client/subject signature

-Client/subject signature

-Date

-Signature of parent or legal guardian
+Date Signature of parent or legal guardian

 if subject under 16 years of age.

-I, (student/faculty member) have explained this Consent form to the client/subject.
-I am satisfied that the subject understands this Consent and possesses the capacity to grant the consent.
+(student/faculty member) have explained this Consent form bject understands this Consent and possesses the capacity to

-Date

-Signature of Student/Faculty Member
+Date Signature of Student/Faculty Member

-Some examples of commonly used phrases are:

-- "Use by the participating social work student and their immediate instructor and Faculty Advisor only." - "Use by the participating social work student's class and instructor only." - "Use by the School of Social Work faculty and students in regular classes only." - "Use by the School of Social Work regular classes up to (insert date) only." - "To be erased immediately following review by Faculty Advisor."
+- Some examples of commonly used phrases are: - "Use by the participating social work student and their immediate instructor and Faculty Advisor only." - "Use by the participating social work student's class and instructor only." - "Use by the School of Social Work faculty and students in regular classes only." - "Use by the School of Social Work regular classes up to (insert date) only." - "To be erased immediately following review by Faculty Advisor."